sachinsu/sachinsu.github.io/work_journal/life.md

 - Activism - Resort if you want to become prominent early on.
 Activism usually means you are not good at something so avoid activism.
 - Mediocrity - Clasic signs of Elite is to prop of mediocrity to prolong rule as much as possible.

+- Russel Bertrand on Skepticism
+    - As per Pyrrhonism, we never know enough to be sure that one course of action is wiser than another.
+    - 3 rules,
+        - when the experts are agreed, the opposite opinion cannot be held to be certain
+        - that when they are not agreed, no opinion can be regarded as certain by a non-expert
+        - when they all hold that no sufficient grounds for a positive opinion exist, the ordinary man would do well to suspend his judgement.
+    - opinions that are held with passion are always those for which no good ground exists
+    - Passion is measure of lack of rational conviction (Opinions in politics and religion are almost always held passionately)
+    - Respectability, regularity and routine—the whole cast-iron discipline of a modern industrial society—have atrophied the artistic impulse, and imprisoned love so that it can no longer be generous and free and creative, but must be either stuffy or furtive.
+    - Man is essentially a dreamer, wakened sometimes for a moment by some peculiarly obtrusive element in the outer world, but lapsing again quickly into the happy somnolence of imagination.